The Sicilian (film): Lawsuit

 "But we've seen the contract," said Fields.

-"Have you seen the side letter?" asked DeLaurentiis.
+"Have you seen the side letter?" asked De Laurentiis.

 A subsequently unearthed side letter stated that notwithstanding the contract, Cimino did not have the right to final cut on Year of the Dragon.
 Fields argued that by withholding the side letter, Cimino defrauded the producers.
-The judge agreed.
-Begelman personally trimmed the film to 115 minutes.
+The judge agreed, Cimino lost the case.
+With the assistance of industry friend and director, Stanley Donen, David Begelman oversaw the film's running time cut down 115 minutes.

 Release

 Fox released The Sicilian on October 23, 1987, in 370 theaters.
 The film opened at #7 on the box office charts, grossing $1,720,351 and averaging $4,649 per theater.
 The film's domestic box office gross eventually totaled $5,406,879.

+The Los Angeles Times reported the film "is sinking faster than a body dumped in the Strait of Messina" noting the movie opened strongly but "Once paying customers got a whiff of this thing... it was all over."

 According to McNall, the losses on The Sicilian were offset by the profits from Gladden's other 1987 release Mannequin, which unlike The Sicilian, became a box office hit.